Billing & Payment

 Because of the popularity of the Early Childhood classes and the competition for placement, full refunds will be made only if notification of withdrawal is received at least one week prior to the start of the session.
 After that time, no refund will be made.

 Students who state their intention to withdraw before the beginning of the term will receive 100% refund or tuition credit.
-For students withdrawing from private lessons, 50% refund or tuition credit will be granted when notification is received before the end of the sixth week.
+For students withdrawing from private lessons, 50% refund or tuition credit will be granted when notification is received before the end of the sixth week of Fall or Spring terms or before the fourth week of Summer term.
+After that time, no refund will be made.

 Classes or Ensembles